melintea/melintea.github.io/_posts/2023-09-25-performance-move-construct-i.md

 And see that 250+ % max penalty?
 That is the initial access, always to be incurred.
 The cache simply builds itself with significantly more efforts.
 One-time is not too bad.
 But in my initial tests, I was hitting the max with every access and I can still modify the test to max it - it is a two lines change that thrashes the cache.
 And a real application might do just that - constantly operating with the cache on the wrong foot unless optimized.

 PS: I am still at a loss why we have 11% more instructions for reading moved data.
+Very likely it is cache related.

 [1] [https://github.com/melintea/lpt-tools/blob/main/src/papi/examples/papimove3.cpp](https://github.com/melintea/lpt-tools/blob/main/src/papi/examples/papimove3.cpp)